 ESB received an ROI within the first 6 months, this was important to them as they are a charitable organisation.

 Additionally, the company was able to cut the administrative workforce required because of the simplicity of the new system.
 As a result, ESB is now looking to expand into even larger markets abroad.

 This project was competitively obtained and in feedback from ESB is was found that Blueberry’s keen interest in making personal visits to ESB in order to engage in detail with the requirements at an early stage was the differential impact ESB was looking for.

-The project was broken down into 2 main phases, these were based on the two current order input methods, paper based (60%) and partially completed web orders completed by internal specialists (40%).
-Built within the BBWT2 software framework with integration to 3rd party webservices the system can now add orders, forward these to the manufacturer, interface with the client’s Sage accounting software and create invoices.
-An additional feature is an integrated permissions system in order to limit access to personal information as well as make some areas only editable to certain users.
+The project was broken down into two main phases, these were based on the current order input methods, paper based (60%) and partially completed web orders completed by internal specialists (40%).
+Built within the BBWT software framework, the system allows orders to be created and forwarded to the lens manufacturer, with an interface with the client’s Sage accounting software to send invoices.
+An additional feature is an integrated permissions system in order to limit access to personal information and to make some data editable solely by certain users.

-The commercial benefit for Uvex includes increased efficiency and cost savings, as well as improved reporting and analytics.
+The commercial benefits for Uvex includes increased efficiency and cost savings, as well as improved reporting and analytics.

 x-OvO is a biotechnology company engaged in the research, development, and commercialisation of Multiple Technology Platform (MTP) diagnostic tools designed to enhance biological performance and animal welfare in poultry production systems worldwide.